bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 Lower values will slow the response of the navigation controller and reduce twitchiness

+- Units: Hz

 - Range: 0.5 5

 - Increment: 0.1

+## PSC_POSZ_P: Position (vertical) controller P gain

+Position (vertical) controller P gain.
+Converts the difference between the desired altitude and actual altitude into a climb or descent rate which is passed to the throttle rate controller

+- Range: 1.000 3.000

+## PSC_VELZ_P: Velocity (vertical) controller P gain

+Velocity (vertical) controller P gain.
+Converts the difference between desired vertical speed and actual speed into a desired acceleration that is passed to the throttle acceleration controller

+- Range: 1.000 8.000

+## PSC_ACCZ_P: Acceleration (vertical) controller P gain

+Acceleration (vertical) controller P gain.
+Converts the difference between desired vertical acceleration and actual acceleration into a motor output

+- Range: 0.500 1.500

+- Increment: 0.05

+## PSC_ACCZ_I: Acceleration (vertical) controller I gain

+Acceleration (vertical) controller I gain.
+Corrects long-term difference in desired vertical acceleration and actual acceleration

+- Range: 0.000 3.000

+## PSC_ACCZ_IMAX: Acceleration (vertical) controller I gain maximum

+Acceleration (vertical) controller I gain maximum.
+Constrains the maximum pwm that the I term will generate

+- Range: 0 1000

+- Units: d%

+## PSC_ACCZ_D: Acceleration (vertical) controller D gain

+Acceleration (vertical) controller D gain.
+Compensates for short-term change in desired vertical acceleration vs actual acceleration

+- Range: 0.000 0.400

+## PSC_ACCZ_FILT: Acceleration (vertical) controller filter

+Filter applied to acceleration to reduce noise.
+Lower values reduce noise but add delay.

+- Range: 1.000 100.000

 - Units: Hz

+## PSC_POSXY_P: Position (horizonal) controller P gain

+Position controller P gain.
+Converts the distance (in the latitude direction) to the target location into a desired speed which is then passed to the loiter latitude rate controller

+- Range: 0.500 2.000

+## PSC_VELXY_P: Velocity (horizontal) P gain

+*Note: This parameter is for advanced users*

+Velocity (horizontal) P gain.
+Converts the difference between desired velocity to a target acceleration

+- Range: 0.1 6.0

+- Increment: 0.1

+## PSC_VELXY_I: Velocity (horizontal) I gain

+*Note: This parameter is for advanced users*

+Velocity (horizontal) I gain.
+Corrects long-term difference in desired velocity to a target acceleration

+- Range: 0.02 1.00

+- Increment: 0.01

+## PSC_VELXY_D: Velocity (horizontal) D gain

+*Note: This parameter is for advanced users*

+Velocity (horizontal) D gain.
+Corrects short-term changes in velocity

+- Range: 0.00 1.00

+- Increment: 0.001

+## PSC_VELXY_IMAX: Velocity (horizontal) integrator maximum

+*Note: This parameter is for advanced users*

+Velocity (horizontal) integrator maximum.
+Constrains the target acceleration that the I gain will output

+- Range: 0 4500

+- Increment: 10

+- Units: cm/s/s

+## PSC_VELXY_FILT: Velocity (horizontal) input filter

+*Note: This parameter is for advanced users*

+Velocity (horizontal) input filter.
+This filter (in hz) is applied to the input for P and I terms

+- Range: 0 100

+- Units: Hz

+## PSC_VELXY_D_FILT: Velocity (horizontal) input filter

+*Note: This parameter is for advanced users*

+Velocity (horizontal) input filter.
+This filter (in hz) is applied to the input for P and I terms

+- Range: 0 100

+- Units: Hz

+## PSC_ANGLE_MAX: Position Control Angle Max

+*Note: This parameter is for advanced users*

+Maximum lean angle autopilot can request.
+Set to zero to use ANGLE_MAX parameter value

+- Units: deg

+- Range: 0 45

+- Increment: 1

+# RC Parameters

+## RC_OVERRIDE_TIME: RC override timeout

+*Note: This parameter is for advanced users*

+Timeout after which RC overrides will no longer be used, and RC input will resume, 0 will disable RC overrides, -1 will never timeout, and continue using overrides until they are disabled

+- Range: 0.0 120.0

+- Units: s

+## RC_OPTIONS: RC options

+*Note: This parameter is for advanced users*

+RC input options

+- Bitmask: 0:Ignore RC Receiver, 1:Ignore MAVLink Overrides, 2:Ignore Receiver Failsafe

 # RCn Parameters